 Obviously, lifestyle stressors take the top spot here.
 For example, if an individual in recovery returns to a stressful job after completing inpatient rehab, one that they used drugs to deal with, they often find it doesn’t feel better.
 In fact, it feels even worse than before rehab.
 If this is the case, there are two options – try to minimize work-related stress or look for a different job.
 The more viable option depends on the type of person one’s boss is and coworkers.

-Some people are more capable of empathy than others and will be more understanding of what one is going through.
-They will make efforts to limit the recovering person’s workload at first and help him or her with whatever they can.
-A sympathetic boss will understand the role of stress in drug addiction and tailor tasks accordingly as one gets settled into life after recovery.
-Alternatively, and unfortunately, one finds they have even more work after spending time in rehab and need to “make up”.
+Some people are more capable of empathy than others and will understand what one is going through.
+They will make efforts to limit the recovering person’s workload at first and help them with whatever they can.
+For example, a sympathetic boss will understand the role of stress in drug addiction and tailor tasks accordingly as one gets settled into life after addiction recovery.
+Alternatively, and unfortunately, one finds they have even more work after spending time in rehab and need to “make up.”
 If they start feeling overwhelmed, that’s a sign relapse may be impending, and it’s time to look for a new job.

 An Unhealthy Lifestyle

 As brain chemistry restores balance, it’s common to seek foods and drinks that give feelings similar to those drugs or alcohol once did: sweet and processed foods, candy, coffee, energy drinks, etc. These cravings need to be moderated.
 If that’s not possible, it is best to exclude these substances altogether.
 Not only do they have no nutritional value, but they can also trigger a relapse.
 Ideally, a recovering addict’s diet should include a lot of fruits and vegetables, healthy sources of protein, and lots of water.